Injured in a Pennsylvania Truck Accident?

 Our Local Philadelphia Truck Accident Lawyer Fights for Victims

-Philadelphia truck accident lawyer Adam Grutzmacher has seen firsthand what a truck accident injury can do to a person and his or her family.
+Our Philadelphia truck accident lawyer has seen firsthand what a truck accident injury can do to a person and his or her family.
 He has made a career out of representing wrongfully injured victims, ensuring that they have someone on their side who not only genuinely cares about their best interests, but who will fight for them.
-For over 10 years, Adam has successfully litigated many personal injury cases for fellow Philadelphians who have been injured in trucking accidents.
+For over 10 years, our personal injury firm has successfully litigated many cases for fellow Philadelphians who have been injured in trucking accidents.

-While some of the causes may be the same, accidents involving 18-wheelers and other large trucks are often more catastrophic than passenger car accidents.
-This is largely due to the weight difference present between the motor vehicles involved in the crash; still, it can also be attributed to driver error and/or a malfunction.
+Accidents involving 18-wheelers and other large trucks are often more catastrophic than other motor vehicle accidents.
+This is because of the size and weight difference between the vehicles involved in the crash.

 - Broadside Collisions.
-When the side of a car or truck is impacted by the front end of another, that is a called a “broadside collision”, also commonly referred to as a “T-bone” accident.
-Some of the most common reasons for broadside collisions are failure to stop at a stop sign, failure to yield or stop and aggressive or distracted driving.
-Bad weather and mechanical malfunctions can also contribute to causes of T-bone collisions.
+A broadside collision is also referred to as a “T-bone” accident.
+This occurs when the side of one vehicle is hit by the front end of another vehicle.
+Causes of broadside collisions include failure to stop at a stop sign, failure to yield and aggressive or distracted driving.
+Bad weather and mechanical malfunctions can also contribute to T-bone collisions.

-- Improperly Loaded, Overloaded and/or Unbalanced Cargo.
-Trucks toting large amounts of cargo need to be loaded with care; otherwise, it is at risk of coming loose and potentially falling into the road.
-Additionally, depending on the cargo, improperly loaded or unbalanced cargo can also put the truck at more risk of rolling over or jackknifing.
+- Cargo.
+Cargo needs to be loaded with care.
+Otherwise, it is at risk of coming loose and falling into the road.
+Improperly loaded or unbalanced cargo can also put the truck at higher risk of rolling over or jackknifing.

 - Jackknifes.
-A “jackknife” occurs when the trailer portion of a semi-truck comes out of position, making the truck and trailer face each other at a 90-degree angle.
-Jackknives can occur for multiple reasons, with brakes and/or tires locking being the most common.
-Further, heavy wind, speeding down an incline and winding curvy roads pose a larger risk for large trucks, making them more susceptible to jackknifing.
+A “jackknife” occurs when the trailer part of a semi-truck comes out of position.
+This makes the truck and trailer face each other at a 90-degree angle.
+Jackknives can occur for many reasons, with brakes and/or tires locking being the most common.
+Heavy winds, downhill inclines and curvy roads also increase the risk for large trucks to jackknife.

 - Driver Error.
-While trucking accidents due to driver error can be the result of a malfunction (such as faulty brakes or the driver not reacting properly), many are due to distracted or aggressive driving.
+While driver error can be the result of a malfunction (such as faulty brakes or the driver not reacting properly), many trucking accidents are caused by aggressive or distracted driving.
 Unfortunately, although many states have instituted the “hands-free” rule to help combat distracted driving — and can force people who have been ticketed for aggressive driving to take anger management — this has proven to not deter accidents caused by driver error.
 It is imperative to always practice safe driving no matter what type of motor vehicle you are operating.

 - Irresponsible Lane Changing.
 Irresponsible lane changing can be due to aggressive driving or because truck drivers cannot see another driver in their mirrors.
 Whether you are the truck driver or another driver on the road, always be aware of your surroundings, heed warnings on the back of large trucks if they are any and never change lanes when it is dangerous to do so.